 What are the risks?

-Young people may be at risk of seeing distressing or highly sexualised imagery without warning
+Young people are at risk of seeing distressing or highly sexualised imagery without warning

 They may be asked or pressured to remove clothing or reveal personal information

-They may be asked to have private conversations on other platforms
+They may be asked to have private conversations on other apps or platforms